-- The public is allowed into the school following the procedures and protocols established at the school. - The public should not enter the school if they are ill. - Parents/guardians can attend the school if they are required. - When a visitor enters the school they should be asked to use the self screening tool (see Appendix C) before they enter the school. - If a visitor answers YES to any of the questions, the individual must not be admitted into the school. - A record of all visitors should be kept.
+- There should be no non-essential visitors allowed into the school. - Parents/guardians can attend the school if they are required as part of the educational programing needs of the school. - A record of all visitors must be kept. - The school must screen service providers, including delivery drivers and independent contractors using the attached tool (see Appendix C) before they enter the school. - If a service provider answers YES to any of the questions, the individual must not be admitted into the school.

-The school should screen service providers, including delivery drivers and independent contractors using the attached tool (see Appendix C) before they enter the school.
-If a service provider answers YES to any of the questions, the individual must not be admitted into the school.
 In the case of a delivery driver answering Yes, the driver/school will make alternate delivery arrangements.
-Risk mitigation for high traffic areas in school facilities Schools should institute controls to promote physical distancing between all attendees in areas in and outside of the classroom, including hallways, washrooms, and common areas.
+Risk mitigation for high traffic areas in school facilities Schools must institute controls to ensure physical distancing between all attendees in areas in and outside of the classroom, including hallways, washrooms, and common areas.
 This may include: Staggering start and end-times for classes to avoid crowded hallways.
 Posting signs, using stanchions and marking floors.
 Removing and restaging seating in public areas to prevent gathering.
-Considering limiting bathroom occupancy at any one time.
+Limiting bathroom occupancy at any one time.
 Expectations for shared use equipment Use of shared items or equipment is to be avoided where possible.
-Equipment that must be shared should be cleaned and disinfected after each use.
+Equipment that must be shared must be cleaned and disinfected before and after each use.
 Arrangements for storage of personal items should be made.
-Children/students should be provided with an area for storing personal items.
-Auxiliary Spaces Gymnasiums can be used to deliver physical education programming.
+Students should be provided with an area for storing personal items.
+Auxiliary Spaces Gymnasiums are open for use in Stage 2 and can be used to deliver physical education programming.
 When possible physical education should be done outside instead of inside as the risk of transmission is more likely to occur indoors rather than outdoors.
 Follow the Guidance for Outdoor Activity as relaunch progresses.
 Administrators and teachers should choose activities or sports that support physical distancing (e.g. badminton over wrestling).
-Consider using auxiliary space such as gyms and libraries to deliver education program to aid in physical distancing.
+Use auxiliary space such as gyms and libraries to deliver education program to aid in physical distancing.
 Use of shared items or sports equipment should be discouraged.
 Equipment that must be shared should be cleaned and disinfected before and after each use, or users should perform hand hygiene before and after each use.
+Food Services No activities that involve the sharing of food between students or staff should occur.
+Food Service Programs (Cafeteria) School Cafeterias must use alternate processes to reduce the numbers of people dining together at one time.
+Remove/rearrange dining tables or place signs on tables/chairs that are not to be used to maintain physical distancing.